Tax Planning

 The following Capital Gains Tax rates apply (the tax rate you use depends on the total amount of your taxable income, so you need to work this out first):

-- 18% and 24% tax rates for individuals for residential property
+- 18% and 24% tax rates for individuals (including residential property)

 If you have used your CGT allowance, don’t forget your ISA allowance.
-An “ISA” can shelter capital gains and dividends on investments, for example shares, worth up to £20,000 per year.
+Up to £20,000 can be added to ISAs in each tax year.
+An “ISA” can shelter capital gains and dividends/interest on investments, for example shares as there is no tax within the ISA fund and no tax when funds are withdrawn from the ISA.

 Tax Free Savings Accounts